probot/probot/docs/development.md

 1. Install the app on a test repo and try triggering a webhook to activate the bot!
 1. You're all set!
 Head down to [Debugging](#debugging) to learn more about developing your Probot App.

 GitHub App Manifests--otherwise known as easy app creation--make it simple to generate all the settings necessary for a GitHub App.
 This process abstracts the [Configuring a GitHub App](#configuring-a-github-app) section.
 You can learn more about how GitHub App Manifests work and how to change your settings for one via the [GitHub Developer Docs](https://developer.github.com/apps/building-github-apps/creating-github-apps-from-a-manifest/).
+Please note, you have to configure you GitHub App manually on GitHub Enterprise Server as App Manifests are not supported yet.

 ## Manually Configuring a GitHub App